The State House Annex

 An 1848 Italianate mansion houses the museum's collection, which pays tribute to Trenton's rich history as a pottery and manufacturing center.
 There also are changing exhibits of contemporary fine art.
 The museum is located in Cadwalader Park, which was designed by noted landscape architect Frederick Law Olmsted.

 Fridays and Saturdays, 12 to 4 pm and Sundays,

 1 pm to 4 pm

 For more information, call 609-989-3632 or visit the Ellarslie website.

 Located at the junction of North Warren and North Broad streets, this 150-foot monument commemorates the 1776 Battle of Trenton.
 Atop is a statue of George Washington.
 Several bas reliefs adorn the base.

 On December 25, 1776, General George Washington and the Continental Army crossed the icy Delaware River and landed at the site now known as Washington Crossing State Park.
-Exhibit galleries in the Park’s Visitor Center explore that legendary campaign and showcase the Swan Collection, with more than 700 objects circa 1745-1789.
-The park is also known for its wildlife, varied plantings and trails.
-Other attractions include the Johnson Ferry House, an observatory, nature center, open-air theater and annual reenactment of Washington crossing the Delaware.
+Exhibit galleries in the Park's Visitor Center explore that legendary campaign and showcase the Swan Collection, with more than 700 objects circa 1745 to 1789.
+The park is also known for its wildlife, varied plantings, and trails.
+Other attractions include the Johnson Ferry House, an observatory, a nature center, an open-air theater, and an annual reenactment of Washington crossing the Delaware.

 All sites are accessible daily with no fees.